adriesse/plantpredict-python/docs/setup_guide.rst

 ------------------------

-Open a terminal/command prompt, navigate to your new project's directory, and follow the instructions for `installing and using virtualenv <https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv>`_.
+Open a terminal/command prompt, navigate to your new project's directory, and follow the instructions for `installing and activating a virtualenv <https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv>`_.

 4. Install plantpredict via pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While in an activated virtualenv/conda enviornment, install the :py:mod:`plantpredict` package via the command :code:`pip install plantpredict`.
+Install the :py:mod:`plantpredict` package via the command :code:`pip install plantpredict`.

 5. Get client credentials (link to OAuth2).
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^